-In 1933, Edward Bairstow, the well-known English composer and organist of Gloucester Cathedral had this to say of the emerging voice:
+In 1933, Edward Bairstow, the well-known English composer and organist of York Minster had this to say of the emerging voice:

 My experience is that if a boy uses his voice naturally and without forcing it, he never goes through a period when he cannot sing at all but, while in such cases it does very little harm for him to sing, it is no use him trying, as his voice is gradually changing in compass and in timbre

 Cooper thought differently.
 Inspired by the lusty camp-fire singing of Canadian boy scouts, he realised that what was holding emerging voices back was choral music published for SATB choirs.
 He could see that none of the parts (Soprano, Alto, Tenor or Bass) fitted the ranges of young male voices.
 If boys were to keep singing once their voices had begun to change, they needed parts of their own.
 He named these parts cambiata I, cambiata II and baritone, citing the early recordings of Wayne Newton as a perfect example of the voice quality he had in mind.
 His cardinal principle the song should fit the voice, not the voice the song has subsequently liberated several generations of young voices that might otherwise have been silenced for life.